The Property Control Department is responsible for:

 The University's fixed assets are initially recorded at cost.
 "Cost" includes all normal and necessary expenses incurred to make the asset ready for its intended use.
 These ancillary costs include, but are not limited to: freight charges, sales/use taxes, installation, assembly and testing charges.

-All assets with an original acquisition value of $5000.00 or more and ALL computers (no matter the cost) and all I-Pads must be physically tagged or otherwise identified as University property and the assigned NAU identification number recorded on the fixed asset inventory master.
+All assets with an original acquisition cost of $5000.00 or more, all Tablets must be physically tagged or otherwise identified as University property and the assigned NAU identification number recorded on the fixed asset inventory master.
 The NAU inventory master provides the following asset information for all tagged assets (either capital or non-capital): original acquisition cost, net value, funding source, purchasing document number, date of acquisition and/or disposal, present location, serial and model number (if applicable), useful life, last inventory date, and vendor.

 Sales/use tax, freight, and installation costs associated with any capital purchase are considered part of the value of the equipment.